redpesk-core/afb-app-manager/docs/afm-translate.md

 This document the use of the tiny program `afm-translate`.

-At time of writing this documentation, the future of this command is no clear.
+At time of writing this documentation, the future of this command is not clear.
 It is a valuable program but might evolve to become a more valuable tool.

 ## Goal of afm-translate